stanislaw/notes_on_software_engineering/README.md

 ### Improve Testability

-Ideally, everything should be testable.
-If something is difficult to test, it often signals a need to improve code quality, toolset, or testing infrastructure.
-With effort, these can be enhanced.
-If unsure how to test something, start with a simple approach: stub everything, simplify the network, assert what's necessary, then iterate on refining both the test and the system under test (SUT).
+Ideally, we should be able to test everything: if something is hard to test, then we are simply not there yet with the quality of our code or with the corresponding toolset and testing infrastructure.
+But we will manage to find or improve them and get there.

+### Getting the first test to work

+If you don't know, or are not sure, how to test something properly, try the ugliest version first: stub everything in an ugly way, stub the network in an ugly way, assert what you want to assert, and only then iterate on refactoring both the test and the SUT (system under test).

 ## Distribution